Help us improve your experience.

 • rollback—Reference the comparison configuration by its rollback index, which you define in the rollback="rollback-number" attribute.

-The compare attribute can be combined with the database attribute to indicate whether the candidate configuration or the active configuration is compared to the previously committed configuration.
-To compare the active configuration, specify database="committed".
-To compare the candidate configuration, specify database="candidate" or omit the database attribute.
+You can combine the compare attribute with the database attribute to indicate whether to compare the candidate configuration or the active configuration to the previously committed configuration.
+The database attribute accepts the following values:

-You define the comparison configuration by defining the configuration-revision or rollback attribute and specifying the appropriate configuration revision identifier or rollback index.
-If you include the compare attribute but either omit the corresponding configuration-revision or rollback attribute or provide an invalid configuration revision identifier, the server uses the active configuration as the comparison configuration.
+You specify the comparison configuration by including either the configuration-revision or rollback attribute and specifying the appropriate configuration revision identifier or rollback index.
+If you do not provide the configuration-revision or rollback attribute or if you provide an invalid configuration revision identifier, the server uses the active configuration as the comparison configuration.
 The active configuration corresponds to rollback number 0.

 For example, to compare the candidate configuration to the configuration that has the given configuration revision identifier, use the following syntax: